2mohitarora/genai-demo/3_Code_Generation.md

     - Leverage React Server Components (RSC) for improved performance.
     - Correctly determine when to use server vs. client components in Next.js.
     ```
-2. Generate code.
-Please note that journey differs from this point onwards depending on the code cursor is generating.
+2. Start Generate code in cursor/windsurf.
+Please note that journey differs from this point onwards depending on the code cursor/windsurf are generating.
 Refer to steps mentioned in `project-steps.md` & go step by step.
 Keep reviewing the code generated.
 Keep commiting at regular intervals.
     ```
     1. Work on steps 1-2 and do the database setup
     2. Complete steps 3 for core UI components